The Mississippi Department of Rehabilitation Services Leads from Within, and They Have Discovered More Than One Way to Save a Life

 Strategic partners in the workforce development community are essential.
 Some of the organizations the MDRS partners with include:

-• The Department of Human Services (DHS)
+- The Department of Human Services (DHS)

-The DHS is involved in providing assistance to families in need through Temporary Assistance for Needy Families (TANF) and the Supplemental Nutrition Assistance Program (SNAP).
+The DHS is involved in providing assistance to families in need through Temporary Assistance for Needy Families (TANF) and the Supplemental Nutrition Assistance Program (SNAP). - The Department of Education (DOE)

 The DOE is involved in facilitating individuals benefiting from the Carl D. Perkins Career and Technical Education Act (CTEA), first authorized in 1984, and passed into law August 12, 2006.
 The intent of the act is to increase the quality of technical education in the United States.
-It provides local funding for programs of study that link academic and technical content in secondary and postsecondary education programs.
+It provides local funding for programs of study that link academic and technical content in secondary and postsecondary education programs. - The Mississippi Development Authority (MDA)

 The MDA assists in connecting industry and business with the workforce being developed through the efforts of MDRS, its partners, and specifically the individuals stepping up and wanting to participate in the workforce community.